-- With prior authorization, coverage for the harvest, procurement, and storage of sperm, oocytes, or embryos for eligible members who have no prior history of sterilization, and said storage is in association with ongoing infertility care (infertility treatment within 90 days of the cryopreservation) when the definition of infertility is met. - The plan may prior authorize coverage for the harvest, procurement, and short term storage (<90 days) of sperm, oocytes, or embryos for eligible members who have no prior history of sterilization, in the presence or absence of ongoing infertility care, when the eligible member requires medical treatment that may render them sterile.
+- With prior authorization, the plan provides coverage for the harvest, procurement, and storage of sperm, oocytes, or embryos for eligible members, and said storage is in association with ongoing infertility care (infertility treatment within 90 days of the cryopreservation). - The plan may prior authorize coverage for the harvest, procurement, and short term storage (<90 days) of sperm, oocytes, or embryos for eligible members, in the presence or absence of ongoing infertility care, when the eligible member requires medical treatment that may render them sterile.
 Examples of such treatment include, but are not limited to, chemotherapy and/or radiation therapy for cancer and medically necessary gender confirming treatment.
 A letter of medical necessity from the treating physician is required.
-Coverage for this indication is limited to one cycle. - Limitations: - Long-term sperm, oocyte or embryo storage, defined as greater than 360 days, as long as the eligible member is actively receiving infertility treatment (see above) or storage is following medical treatment that rendered them sterile (see above). - Coverage beyond 90 days after the last cycle of infertility treatment ends, or if a pregnancy occurs. - Sperm cryopreservation as a routine procedure for sperm backup in the absence of a confirmed physical or psychological diagnosis requiring cryopreservation.
+Coverage for this indication is limited to one cycle.